watrall/colab-projectile-point-classifier-tutorial/README.md

 ## Step 5 — Set Up the Model Using Transfer Learning

-Instead of training a model from scratch (which takes tons of data and time), we’ll use a pre-trained model called **MobileNetV2**.
-It was trained on millions of images and knows how to recognize general features like edges, shapes, and textures.
+Instead of training a model from scratch (which takes tons of data and time), we’ll use a pre-trained model called MobileNetV2.
+It was trained on millions of images from the ImageNet dataset and knows how to recognize general features like edges, shapes, and textures.
+MobileNetV2 is a good choice for this tutorial because it is computationally efficient and relatively small, making it ideal for running quickly in a Colab environment or on mobile devices.
+It achieves this efficiency using a specific architecture called inverted residuals with linear bottlenecks.

 We’ll use it as the “backbone” of our model and then add a few new layers on top that are specific to our projectile point types.
-This approach is called **transfer learning** — and it's a powerful shortcut.
+This approach is called transfer learning — and it's a powerful shortcut.
+We will "freeze" the original layers so they don't change during training, preserving the knowledge they've already learned.

 **Note**:
-- **Transfer Learning** = Reusing a model trained on one task to jump-start learning on a new task.
+- **Transfer Learning** = Reusing a model trained on one task (like ImageNet classification) to jump-start learning on a new task (our projectile point classification).
+This saves time and requires less data.
 - **Frozen layers** = Parts of the model that won’t be updated during training.
+This is a common practice in transfer learning to retain the general features learned by the pre-trained model.

 ```python
 base_model = tf.keras.applications.MobileNetV2(